A Teacher Resignation Letter is a written document that notifies a school administration of your intent to resign from your position.

 Select your final day

 Your final day will be at the end of your notice period.
-Therefore, it will likely be at least two weeks after your letter was submitted.
+Therefore, it will likely be at least two weeks after your letter is submitted.
 However, you must clarify the exact date that you will finish, as it is an essential part of the resignation letter.

 Schedule an exit interview